 subject to a maximum of 120 visitors per hour.

-A variety of tour options for adult, school and youth groups are offered, and in-depth learning programs led by Museum docents are docents that are available for an additional fee.
+A variety of tour options for school field trips and groups are offered, as well as in-depth learning programs led by Museum docents that are available for an additional fee.
 On weekends, free parking is available for Museum visitors in the lot on the corner of 10th and O Streets